Web under local loads – Nonlinear FEA

-Topic of linear and nonlinear buckling is one of the most searched FEA topics.
-It is understandable, since lack of knowledge about the difference in both approaches can lead to great overestimation of model capacity and following real-life instability failure.
-In this post I will discuss the difference with a shell example.
+The topic of linear and nonlinear buckling is one of the most searched FEA topics.
+It is understandable since a lack of knowledge about the difference in both approaches can lead to great overestimation of model capacity and following real-life instability failure.
+In this post, I will discuss the difference with a shell example.

-I think this debate is popular, because performing a nonlinear buckling analysis requires far more knowledge and sometimes even a better software than for the linear buckling.
-This leads to situation where sometimes linear buckling is the only solution that can be applied (i.e. when license costs are a limitation) and question arise whether accuracy of such algorithm is sufficient.
-This does not mean of course, that nonlinear buckling is simply better, since it requires far more computing time to perform the design.
-In general I see the difference between the two as follows:
+I think this debate is popular because performing a nonlinear buckling analysis requires far more knowledge and sometimes even better software than linear buckling.
+This leads to a situation where sometimes linear buckling is the only solution that can be applied (i.e. when license costs are a limitation) and questions arise whether the accuracy of such algorithm is sufficient.
+This does not mean of course, that nonlinear buckling is simply better since it requires far more computing time to perform the design.
+In general, I see the difference between the two as follows:

 LBA: Linear Buckling – Positives:

 LBA: Linear Buckling – Negatives:

 GNA: Nonlinear Buckling – Negatives:

 As you can see, I consider the nonlinear buckling analysis to be a more difficult, and time-consuming analysis that gives better results.
 If you are interested in Linear Buckling I wrote about it here.
 Basic concepts of geometric nonlinearity are described here.